In-patient luxury rehab center in Thailand

 • Indifference toward loved ones and life in general

-What are the possible causes of Codeine addiction?
+What are the possible causes of codeine addiction?

-What are the side effects of Codeine?
+What are the side effects of codeine?

 Short-term effects Long-term effects